-By Mr Peter Ong, Managing Director, Cybersite Services Pte Ltd
+By Ms Evelyn Tan, Assistant Director, Marketing, Cybersite Services Pte Ltd

 Let’s face it - various technologies such as smart devices, sensors, big data analytics, and Internet of Things applications are generating massive amounts of valuable data that interest cyber-criminals and hence, businesses are becoming more vulnerable to breaches.
 According to Hiscox Insurance, cyber-crime cost the global economy more than US$450 billion in 2016.
 More than two billion personal records were also stolen.

 Today, DDoS, remote code execution attacks, and cross-site request forgery attacks, as well as domain hijacking are some of the most common and infamous security breaches that can put a business at risk.
 We take a closer look at them.